Seeking to identify long-term global winners in the arena of natural resources extraction and production.

-Mr. Driscoll has 16 years of investment experience, 13 of which have been with T. Rowe Price.
-Prior to joining the firm in 2006, he was employed by MTB Investment Advisors as an equity research analyst.
-He also worked for MPower Communications as an information technology project manager.
+Shawn’s investment experience began in 2003, and he has been with T. Rowe Price since 2006, beginning in the U.S. Equity Division.
+Prior to this, Shawn was employed by MTB Investment Advisors as an equity research analyst.
+Shawn also was employed by MPower Communications as an information technology project manager.

 - Fund manager2013